 I’ve also made podcasts for exhibitions on voice hearing and time travel and a number of personal audio portraits for The Empathy Museum’s A Mile in My Shoes project (exhibited in Australia, Beirut, Sao Paulo and London).
-In 2015, I co-founded an audio feedback group called Sound Me Out - we organise informal listening sessions in London every few weeks so bring along your features-in-progress and come and say hello.
-I'm also a member of the collaborative audio project In The Dark and have curated listening events on states of mind and cycling.
+In 2015, I co-founded an audio feedback group called Sound Me Out - we organise informal listening sessions in London every few weeks so bring along your features-in-progress and say hello.
+I'm also a member of the collaborative audio project In The Dark and have curated listening events for them on states of mind and cycling.

 When I first started out, I spent time as a reporter in Stockholm for Swedish public radio’s English language programme Radio Sweden and later volunteered on community radio in Melbourne, Australia (3CR and SYN).

 I'm based in London, but often go off on solo cycling tours with my tent and recording equipment.
 Wherever I am, I'm on email and always looking for exciting new projects to get involved in so please get in touch.